 Upholstered Furniture and Mattresses

-1. Wearing breathing protection, take the article outside to brush off as much loose mold as possible.
-DON'T do this inside, as you will release spores into your home.
+1. Wearing breathing protection, take the item outside to brush off as much loose mold as possible.
+DON'T do this inside, as you'll release spores.
 Use a broom or small brush.

 2. Second, with a vacuum cleaner attachment, run over the surface of the affected item to release even more mold.
 (Remove the vacuum bag outside, seal and toss.)
 If you're lucky enough to have a sunny day, allow the article to dry in the sun.
 If not, use an electric heater and fan for drying.